 - Team shortages due to layoffs or illness

-- The necessity for cutting costs in certain departments or across the board
+- The necessity for cutting costs in specific departments or across the board

 - Changes in how employees work – for example, transitioning to remote work